rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Isolated control

-Isolated control mode indicates that the controller operates independently of any other traffic light controllers.
-This control mode may be active or not depending on the current traffic program (time plan).
+Isolated control mode indicates that the controller operates independently of any other traffic light controller.
+This may be different depending on traffic program (time plan).
+Used to determine if the controller is operating independently or operating with other controllers (coordination).
 Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "0" and "True" (one intersection) or "1,2" and "True,False" (two intersections).